nightbox69/Speedruns/Games/Final Fantasy X/Current/General-Information-Tidbits.md

     * If for some reason you overdrive'd wendigo charge tidus overdrive on Bikanel but you're on your own on how. and yes you're required to have overdrive to survive.
     * Grid Tidus for 1700HP
     * Grid Kimahri needs 1800HP
-    * Normal Blitz Win Strat on Evrae then you overdrive after Evrae Poison Breath.
+    * Normal Blitz Win Strat on Evrae except Kimahri and Tidus needs to be full HP then you overdrive after Evrae Poison Breath.
+    * General Flow of the Fight should be something like [this][2]

 # Any% Manip